Coronavirus infects Asia stocks with exposure to China

 Shares of South Korean mask producer Monalisa 012690.KS surged 29%, while South Korean pharmaceuticals Kukje Pharma 002720.KS and Woojung Bio 215380.KQ added 29% and 21% respectively on Tuesday.

-Japan's Kawamoto Corp 3604.T, which supplies medical products including masks, saw its share prices tripled, while Japanese protective clothing maker Azearth 3161.T rose 53% in the past week.
+Japan's Kawamoto Corp 3604.T, which supplies medical products including masks, saw its share prices triple, while Japanese protective clothing maker Azearth 3161.T rose 53% in the past week.

-Malaysia's Top Glove Corp TPGC.KL has seen its shares surge by a quarter in a week.

 (Reporting by Byron Kaye and Paulina Duran in Sydney; additional reporting by Hayoung Choi in Seoul and Hideyuki Sano in Tokyo; Editing by Lincoln Feast.)